 2. Google My Business

 Shoppers use the most popular search engine for information about and directions to local stores.
 For everything.
 It’s the main street of the web.
-According to Google, 50% of all the mobile consumers who search for a local business in a day visit it as well.
+According to Google, 50% of all the mobile consumers who use Google for local searches in a day visit the businesses they search.

 Another top five review website, TripAdvisor’s 415 million monthly users have smoke coming from their keyboards — over 535 million reviews have been published on the site.
 Your small business, especially if it’s in the hospitality space, is missing out on a windfall of digital awareness and feedback if you’re not on TripAdvisor.

-Why is this on here, you might wonder?
-Fair, Twitter might not “sell” your customers to come into your shop, but it surfaces to the top in search and presents one of the easiest and fastest ways for customers to reach out to you.
+Why is this on our list, you might wonder?
+True, Twitter might not “sell” your customers to come into your shop, but it surfaces to the top in searches and presents one of the easiest and fastest ways for customers to reach out to you.
 It’s also a location-based tool that lets you search for customers in your area.

 Foursquare has a passionate following of 55 million monthly local small business fans.
 They check-in, share where they are, and leave tips for others to follow.
 Without a filled-in profile on Foursquare, SMB owners are missing out on helpful user-generated information about their business.